psf/requests/docs/user/advanced.rst

 requests.
 It also persists cookies across all requests made from the Session instance.

-A session object has all the methods of the main Requests API.
+A Session object has all the methods of the main Requests API.

 Let's persist some cookies across requests::